nearform-actions/optic-release-automation-action/README.md

           github-token: ${{secrets.github_token}}
           npm-token: ${{secrets.NPM_TOKEN}}
           optic-token: ${{secrets.OPTIC_TOKEN}}
-          actor-name: ${{ github.actor }}
-          actor-email: "actions@users.noreply.github.com"
           semver: ${{ github.event.inputs.semver }}
           npm-tag: ${{ github.event.inputs.tag }}
 ```

-This workflow will
+The above example workflow will

-- Run `npm version <semver>` command to bump the version as configured
+- Run `npm version <semver>` command to bump the version as configured (patch, minor, etc)
+- Open a PR that looks like following

 - Request Npm OTP from Optic
 - Upon successful retrieval of the OTP, it will publish the package to Npm.
 - Push the new commit to your repo.